 This is a flexible workflow.
 Depending on your long exposure photography gear and skills, you may skip some steps or add more.
 It’s just a matter of time and practice until you develop your own workflow.

 The camera settings for daytime long exposure don’t differ much from the generic photography basic settings, so a properly exposed photograph will be determined by the aperture, shutter speed, and ISO.

 However, the most important setting in long exposure photography is the shutter speed, which is usually longer than usual.

 The basic parameters you must consider when shooting daytime long exposure photography are:

-- ISO: To get the best quality image avoiding digital noise and having the best dynamic range, you should use the native ISO in your camera.
+- ISO: To get the best quality image, avoiding digital noise, and have the best dynamic range, you should use the native ISO in your camera.
 The native ISO is usually 100 or 200, but it can change depending on the model.

 - Aperture: Choose an aperture between f8-f13.
 Working within these aperture values around the sweet spot of your lens, you’ll see the best quality and sharpest photos.
 I highly recommend not using apertures over f16 to avoid optical diffraction.

 - Shutter speed: the core of daytime long exposure photography.
 You will have to adapt this setting depending on the shooting conditions and the ND filters that you are using.
 Don’t forget that if the exposure time that you need is longer than 30 sec., you’ll need to change your camera mode to Bulb and use a shutter release.

 These settings are the basics to shoot daytime long exposure photography, but I also suggest reading this long exposure photography guide if you want to dive deeper into this topic.